-Applications are available on the school's Forms and Handbooks webpage at http://www.uhv.edu/education/forms-and-handbooks/.
+Applications are available on the Master Comprehensive Exams website.
 A satisfactory performance on the school's comprehensive examination is required of all graduate students.

-Comprehensive examinations are required for a second master's
+Comprehensive examinations are required for a second master's degree.

 IV.
 All degrees must have at least 18 semester hours of graduate Education coursework and all courses through the School of Education, Health Professions & Human Development must be at graduate level.